petar-prog91/showreel/README.md

 TODO

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Petar Milutinovic** - *Initial work and idea* - [Petar-Prog91](https://github.com/petar-prog91)

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details